 All B2B proposal requests for funding must describe plans for tracking student progress over the course of funding and post-award.
 Because the LSAMP program is focused on baccalaureate degree attainment, B2B projects must track the number of community college students who successfully transfer into STEM programs at four-year institutions.
 Non-funded formal partnerships with four-year institutions are strongly encouraged.
-Letters of collaboration with partner academic institutions or other entities must be included as supplementary documents.
+Letters of collaboration with partner IHEs or other entities must be included as supplementary documents.

 Community college partners must be budgeted as subawardees if not the lead institution for the B2B alliance.
+Dual enrolled high school students are ineligible for direct support from the project.